JohnLCaron/rlauxe/README.md

 **Multicontest audits**

-Each contest has a canonical sequence of sampled cards, namely all the cards sorted by PRN, that may contain that contest.
+Each contest has a canonical sequence of sampled cards, namely all the cards sorted by PRN that may contain that contest.
 This sequence doesn't change when doing multicontest audits.
-Multicontest audits choose what cards are sampled based on each contests' estimated sample size.
+Multicontest audits choose how many cards are sampled based on each contests' estimated sample size, and which cards from the canonical sequence.
 An audit can take advantage of "extra" samples for a contest in the sample, as long as the canonical sequence is always used.
 Once a card in the sequence is skipped, the audit cant use more cards in the sample for that contest.

 ## Unanswered Questions